agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 2. Retrieve impala coordinator host and ranger host from either the CDP environment (CDP Public), or the provisioner configuration (CDP Private).
 3. Create the impala table
 4. Upsert the ranger security zone for the specific data product version
-5. Upsert ranger roles for owner and users of the component.
+5. Upsert ranger roles for owners of the component; and only for Output Ports, a role for users.
 6. Upsert access policies for said roles, granting read/write access to the owner role, and read-only to the user role
 7. Return the deployed resource